whiteheaddmark/Observatory-Databases/architecture.md

 <h1 style="text-align: center;">NRAO Data Operations Interfaces</h1>

 # Overview
 NRAO uses internal and external data sources to manage and process radio telescope measurements.
 An increase over time in the number of supported telescopes and variety of data sources drives the need to provide consistent and manageable interfaces to operational data for various stakeholders.
 This document outlines the general requirements for such interfaces and offers a high-level architectural solution.
-The proposed high-level architectureal solution is intended to support detailed design activities prior to development.
+The proposed high-level architectural solution is intended to support detailed design activities prior to development.

 # Approach
 DMS utilizes three architecture designations: